10 Free SEO Resources for 2023

 Like Semrush, Ahrefs is one of the web’s most popular SEO tools, allowing you to perform keyword research, conduct backlink analysis and run site audits on your website.

-The full version is quite expensive — it costs a minimum of $99 per month — but the company recently launched a tool that offers some of the platform’s SEO functionality for free.
+The full version is quite expensive — it costs a minimum of $99 per month — but the company makes some of the platform’s SEO functionality for free, in the form of its suite of ‘Webmaster Tools.’

-Called ‘Ahrefs Webmaster Tools,’ it lets you use cut-down versions of its “Site Explorer” and “Site Audit” tools.
-These let you perform backlink analysis and improve the technical SEO setup of your site respectively.
+Essentially, these let you use cut-down versions of its “Site Explorer” and “Site Audit” features, which let you perform backlink analysis and improve the technical SEO setup of your site respectively.

 You can learn more about Ahrefs Webmaster Tools here — or watch our video about how to perform keyword research with Ahrefs below.